-After growing up in rural Shropshire, Maryanne chose to complete a degree in the history of art and architecture at Reading University, graduating in 2008 with a 2:1.
+After growing up in rural Shropshire our silver and jewellery specialist, Maryanne chose to complete a degree in the history of art and architecture at Reading University, graduating in 2008 with a 2:1.
 Returning to the county she worked in the print and media industry before joining Halls in April 2010 to pursue her passion for antiques and items of historic interest.
 Beginning her career at Halls as the fine art photographer, she soon discovered the field of jewellery and silver was the perfect route for her to take.

 In addition to valuing, cataloguing and photographing the silver and jewellery Maryanne also takes to the rostrum every month as an auctioneer, selling in both the collective sales and specialist auctions.
 She also oversees the popular watches, coins and medals department, run by consultant specialist Derek Ainsworth.